JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/openid-connect-client-configuration.md

 [JSON Patch](https://jsonpatch.com/#the-patch).
 Refer [here](../../config-guide/config-tools/jans-cli/README.md#patch-request-schema)
 to know more about schema.

-In this example; We will change the value of the property `applicationType` from `web` to `native`.
+In this example: we will change the value of the property `applicationType` from `web` to `native`.

 ```bash title="Input" linenums="1"